It was an early start for our journey back to USA/Canada after 7 months away.

 We continued around the coast road, but still found it too busy, with too many ‘don’t do this and that’ signs.
 The coast was nice, but there were houses everywhere.
 We stopped briefly by a small wildlife area, which was full of the ‘don’t’ signs.

-We now made our way to ‘Circuit City’ at South Portland, as Adrian needed to buy a new charger, as his was broken, and his new compute wasn’t charging properly.
+We now made our way to ‘Circuit City’ at South Portland, as Adrian needed to buy a new charger, as his was broken, and his new computer wasn’t charging properly.
 He was disconcerted to find how expensive it was, but eventually gave in and bought it.
 Meanwhile we had coffee.

 We headed off around the next peninsula area with little enthusiasm, but were in for pleasant surprises.
 Our first stop was at delightful Kettle Cove, a treasure of a place with a sandy beach surrounded by greenery.
 We walked along a little footpath behind the beach, enjoying views in all directions, then walked back along the beach, where young children were enjoying the water and playing on the sand.
 While we were having our lunch, sitting on the grassy area by the beach, a school bus drew up and disgorged its cargo of excited young children and their helpers.
 They all went their separate ways onto the beach, with not even one shout being heard.
 The rock here looked like huge pieces of Edinburgh rock, broken off into to various sizes.
 There were just a few scattered houses, and I thought it seemed like parts of the Irish coast.

 A bit further on we stopped at another little cove, called ‘Two Lights’, because of the 2 nearby lighthouses.
 Again there was the ‘Edinburgh rock’, but apart from a busy eating place, it was really quiet and peaceful, and seemed like a little English cove.